-Sixteen nations will be involved in the Euro 2020 play-offs, competing for the final four qualifying spots for next summer's tournament.
+Eight nations will be involved in the Euro 2020 play-off finals, competing for the final four spots at next summer's tournament.
 It's complicated, but here's all you need to know...

-Scotland, Northern Ireland and the Republic of Ireland are among the 16 nations who have secured a second chance of qualifying for Euro 2020 via next March's play-offs.
+Scotland and Northern Ireland are both still among the eight nations who have secured a second chance of qualifying for Euro 2020 via November's play-off finals.

-The 16 teams have been divided into four play-off paths, as seen below:
+The teams were divided into four play-off paths, with the eight remaining seen below:

 What's the play-off format?

-The play-offs are played in single-leg knockout matches.
-The winners of the two semi-finals will meet in a one-off final where the winner will qualify for Euro 2020.
-If the matches are level after 90 minutes, extra time and penalties will be used to determine a winner.
+The play-offs are played in single-leg knockout matches, with the victor's from October's eight semi-finals meeting in a one-off final, where the winner will qualify for Euro 2020 next summer.
+If the matches are level after 90 minutes, extra time and penalties will be used to determine who progresses.

-Right, so who's playing who in the semi-finals?
+Right, so who's playing who in the finals?

 Here's how things stand...